icebear8/roboRinth/mosquitto/mosquitto.md

 [RancherOS](https://rancher.com/rancher-os) is a lightweight, secure Linux distribution, built from containers to run containers well.

 * Installation on Raspberry Pi: https://rancher.com/docs/os/v1.x/en/installation/running-rancheros/server/raspberry-pi/
+  * Initial user is `rancher` and  password is `rancher`

+### BalenaOS
+As an alternative to RancherOS, [BalenaOS](https://www.balena.io/os/) can be used instead.
+BalenaOS comes with an additional framework to manage and deploy Docker containers.
+Use the BalenaOS development version with the user `root` and SSH on port 22222 which is open and unsecured.